kj-ninja/strong-first/README.md

 ## Description

-This is my final project at `Coders Lab` bootcamp.
+Sports diary based on calisthenic exercises with training management option.

 ## Features

-Application has the ability to register and auth handled by `Firebase`.
-Otherwise adding, editing, deleting trainings from actual calendar and displaying statistics and training history.
+* Application has the user Authenticate handled by `Firebase`.
+* Otherwise, adding, editing, deleting trainings from an actual calendar.
+* Displaying statistics and training history.

 ## Technologies

 * ReactJS
+* Redux
 * SASS
 * Webpack
 * Firebase